esilva-silva/EsilvaSoft.SlopStudio/README.md

 - **Backlog** — requirements with no assigned phase, postponed, or removed from the current scope.
 Nothing is deleted: the implementation is preserved and isolated, only its entry points are removed.
 See [backlog](docs/backlog/README.md).
 - **Archived release** — a version whose feature scope is closed, in [`docs/done`](docs/done/README.md).
 Archiving does **not** mean it has passed manual validation; those gates are consolidated in Phase 8.

-### Phase 2 delivered milestones
+### Archived v0.6.0–v0.8.0 milestones

-Phase 2 remains active, but its deterministic autocomplete work already includes isolated cores, a parser and context engine, contextual ranking, snippets, configurable keyboard shortcuts, and traditional suggestions.
-The automated language corpus reports 675 fixtures plus one ranking gate (MRR 1.000; top-1/top-5 44/44).
-These are implementation milestones, not phase closure or formal acceptance; the remaining scope and evidence are tracked in the [Phase 2 documentation](docs/phases/phase-02-v0.6.0/README.md), [autocomplete execution plan](docs/auto-complite/execution-plan.md), and [implementation tracking](docs/12-acompanhamento-da-implementacao.md).
+The archived releases include isolated autocomplete cores, a tolerant parser and context engine, contextual ranking, snippets, explicit reviewable AI suggestions with fallback and cancellation, and safe text-file/workspace persistence.
+The deterministic language corpus reports 675 fixtures plus one ranking gate (MRR 1.000; top-1/top-5 44/44).
+Detailed evidence and open manual gates are tracked in the [release archive](docs/done/README.md), [autocomplete execution plan](docs/auto-complite/execution-plan.md), and [implementation tracking](docs/12-acompanhamento-da-implementacao.md).

 Automated tests (including headless UI rendering) do not replace validation against real MongoDB servers, both operating systems, screen readers, and native dialogs.
 Those manual gates are consolidated in [Phase 8 / v0.12.0](docs/phases/phase-08-v0.12.0/README.md).
 See the [phase index](docs/phases/README.md), [roadmap](docs/09-plano-de-implementacao.md), [validation matrix](docs/15-matriz-de-validacao.md), and [implementation inventory](docs/24-inventario-roadmap.md) (Portuguese).